SinhLv/Dell-Ins-14-5447-hackintosh/README.md

 # Dell-Ins-14-5447-hackintosh

+This is all kext and clove config I use to make my hackintosh run perfectly (as I thought).

-This is all I've with my dell to run hackintosh perfectly.
-You can get it to your own.
+You can get it to your own and don't forget to change SMBIOS for avoiding duplicate info.

 * **Specs:**
 	* CPU: Intel Core i5-4210U 1.7Ghz Turbo 2.7Ghz